Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 We also usually do some small coffee chat break whenever the need.

 ## Conclusion
-From a force position due to the covid-19 crisis, I'm now enjoying a lot being full remote as I have found an equilibre between perso and pro life and I've never been so beamed about my professional situation.
+From a forced position due to the Covid-19 crisis, I'm now enjoying a lot being full remote as I have found an equilibrium between personal and professional life and I've never been so pleased about my professional situation.
 I hope what I've shared will help you a little with your potential current situation.